-• Nature and purpose of the visit

-- Cost (which should be the total, fully inclusive through PARENTPAY). - Date - Travel arrangements (including stations from start to finish) - Departure and return times - What student needs to bring/wear, etc. - Arrangements for those entitled to free school meals - Mobile usage (if staying in place or suspended) - SLT emergency contact details as default, either EVC should be named here
+- Nature and purpose of the visit - Cost (which should be the total, fully inclusive through PARENTPAY). - Date - Travel arrangements (including stations from start to finish) - Departure and return times - What student needs to bring/wear, etc. - Arrangements for those entitled to free school meals - Mobile usage (if staying in place or suspended) - Visit Leader emergency contact details - All letters should be modelled on the exemplar circulated by the EVCs.
 The professional nature of the school is often determined by external audiences by the letters it sends out.
-As such all letters should be highly professional in language, clarity and appearance.

-- 8. Where necessary a written detailed plan of the day should be attached in EVOLVE also and it is imperative that all visit staff have a very clear understanding of the times, itinerary, responsibilities, etc. for the visit.
-A meeting for the staff BEFORE the day of the visit is essential in ensuring all staff are clear on all relevant information. - 9.
-Please ensure that packed lunches for FSM students are ordered via the office ticketing system.
+As such all letters should be highly professional in language, clarity and appearance. - 8.
+Where necessary a written detailed plan of the day should be attached in EVOLVE also and it is imperative that all visit staff have a very clear understanding of the times, itinerary, responsibilities, etc. for the visit.
+A meeting for the staff BEFORE the day of the visit is essential in ensuring all staff are clear on all relevant information.

+- 9. Please ensure that packed lunches for FSM students are ordered via the office ticketing system.
 Final numbers and student names for FSM lunches must be given the day before to ensure they are ready to be collected on the day.
-Check with the Office which students are entitled to FSM. - 10.
+Check with the Main Office which students are entitled to FSM. - 10.
+Please ensure that a mobile phone is booked for the duration of the visit from the Finance Department.
+The Visit Leader should ensure that the mobile phone is charged, on and with them at all times during the visit. - II.
 Please take into consideration the needs of the students on the CoP.
-Refer to their Access Plans and consult with the SENCO whether special arrangements need to be put in place for students e.g. Does the student need a member of the curriculum support team as part of the visit? - II.
+Refer to their Access Plans and consult with the SENCO whether special arrangements need to be put in place for students e.g. Does the student need a member of the curriculum support team as part of the visit? - 12.
 Please ensure that you have noted the medical needs of students in your risk assessment where relevant.
 Particularly cross reference with SIMS those students who have allergies and require the use of an injection pen.
 A trained member of staff must be on the visit with these students.
-Please liaise with the welfare officer and SLT in charge of student welfare for more information and up to date student lists. - 12.
+Please liaise with the welfare officer and SLT in charge of student welfare for more information and up to date student lists. - 13.
 All visit information should be stored electronically in a dedicated Google Drive folder.
 This includes: - visit plan/itinerary - student list including emergency contact details and any medical needs - spreadsheet of reply slips from parents (downloadable from Google Form responses) - staff list (and other relevant staff information where necessary) - parent information letter - risk assessment